Software for Education and Industry

 8. LED Driver

-Use Structured PLC Programming to design control for a
+Use Structured PLC Programming to help design control for a

-Use Structured PLC Programming to design control for four traffic lights at an intersection.
-Then modify
+Use Structured PLC Programming and a multiplexer to design control

 12. Car Wash